nestjs/docs.nestjs.com/content/techniques/logger.md

 #### Extend built-in logger

-Lot of use cases require creating your own logger.
-You don't have to entirely reinvent the wheel though.
-Simply extend built-in `Logger` class to partially override the default implementation, and use `super` to delegate the call to the parent class.
+Rather than writing a logger from scratch, you may be able to meet your needs by extending the built-in `Logger` class and overriding select behavior of the default implementation.
+Be sure to call `super` to delegate the call to the parent (built-in) class.

 ```typescript
 import { Logger } from '@nestjs/common';